 Join me and let us be lovers of Love.
 Let us find Her even in those we might hate for their ignorance and fear of Her.
 Let us sacrifice our own ignorance and fear that we might see Love’s singular light even in the distorted reflections we call evil.
 In Love we need not conquer or destroy, but nurse all harm into healing, and nurture all suffering as the pains of rebirth.
 Join me and let us be lovers of Love.

-Finally, I work in student affairs and as adjunct faculty at Texas Christian University, and I am a member of the Association for Contemplative Mind in Higher Education.
+Finally, I am semi-retired and work part-time in mental health at Texas Christian University, and I am a member of the Association for Contemplative Mind in Higher Education.
 My spouse and I live in a semi-rural area near Eagle Mountain Lake, where I enjoy spending time on the back porch listening to my muse and a wide variety of birds.
-In addition to writing, I enjoy camping, hiking, photography, meditation, and I am also a Freemason.
+In addition to writing, I enjoy camping, hiking, photography, meditation, and I am also a Freemason and author of the book Contemplative Masonry.
 I’m a bit of a foodie and enjoy trying new cuisines, dishes and restaurants.
 Social justice and inclusiveness are important to me, and so I am an LGBTQIA+ ally and involved in various interfaith activities.

 Once again, welcome to The Mystic Way of the Heart.
 Please feel free to use the Contact page to drop me a note.